-- (1) As of December 31, 2017, (i) 2,149,280 shares remained available for future issuance under our 2017 Stock Incentive Plan and (ii) 225,000 shares remained available for future issuance under our 2017 ESPP.
-No shares remained available for future issuance under our 2007 Stock Incentive Plan as of December 31, 2017, but up to 3,076,531 shares that were subject to awards under our 2007 Stock Incentive Plan as of this same date may become available for future issuance under our 2017 Stock Incentive Plan, to the extent such shares would have become available for future issuance under the terms of our 2007 Stock Incentive Plan. - (2) Our 2017 Stock Incentive Plan has an evergreen provision that provides for an annual increase in the number of shares available for issuance thereunder to be added on the first day of each fiscal year in an amount equal to 4% of the number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our Board of Directors.
+(2) Our 2017 Stock Incentive Plan has an evergreen provision that provides for an annual increase in the number of shares available for issuance thereunder to be added on the first day of each fiscal year in an amount equal to 4% of the number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our Board of Directors.
 Our 2017 ESPP has an evergreen provision that allows for an annual increase in the number of shares available for issuance thereunder to be added on the first day of each fiscal year in an amount equal to 1% of the total number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our Board of Directors (but in no event may more than 4,725,000 shares become available for issuance under our 2017 ESPP).
+In January 2019, the number of shares available for issuance under our 2017 Stock Incentive Plan and our 2017 ESPP increased by 929,378 and 232,344 shares, respectively.